minetest/minetest/doc/lua_api.md

     * sound - a sound to be played when triggered.
 * scrollbar
     * noclip - boolean, set to true to allow the element to exceed formspec bounds.
+* supertip
+    * noclip - boolean, set to true to allow the element to exceed formspec bounds.
+    * bgcolor - color, sets background color.
+    * border - boolean, draw border.
+Set to false to hide the bevelled tooltip pane.
+Default false.
+    * bgimg - standard background image.
+Defaults to none.
+    * bgimg_middle - Makes the bgimg textures render in 9-sliced mode and defines the middle rect.
+                     See background9[] documentation for more details.
 * tabheader
     * noclip - boolean, set to true to allow the element to exceed formspec bounds.
     * sound - a sound to be played when a different tab is selected.